Armenian genocide recognition

+On 24 January 2025, the Prime Minister of Armenia, Nikol Pashinyan, questioned the historical context of the issue: "We must understand what happened and why it happened.
+How is it that in 1939 there was no Armenian genocide [recognition] agenda and how is it that in 1950 the Armenian genocide agenda emerged?".
+He later publicly questioned the reasonableness of genocide resolutions adopted by the parliaments of some countries, saying that they undermine stability in the region: "When very distant countries make such decisions and when joy [in Armenia] from that decision fades, the next question arises: What Armenia has gained from it?".
+Following these statements, Pashinyan and his administration, including Foreign Minister Ararat Mirzoyan, announced that international recognition of the Armenian Genocide is not a foreign policy priority.

 Opinion polls

 In 2015, the Foundation for the Memory of the Shoah and Fondapol surveyed 31,172 people between the ages of 16 and 29 living in 31 countries, asking, "In your view, can we talk about genocide in relation to the massacre of the Armenians, by the Turks, in 1915?"
 77% of respondents answered in the affirmative.
 The highest percentage was for France with 93% agreeing and the lowest percentage was for Turkey, with 33% agreeing.